The Gift from Maggie

 I spent the next three hours sitting in the dark in our living room going over everything she had said -- in detail.

 She doesn’t like my perfume.
 She used to love my perfume.
-She used to bury her face behind my ear where I’d dabbed it and inhale like it was the last oxygen on Earth.
+She used to bury her face behind my ear where I’d dabbed it and inhale as if it was the last oxygen on Earth.

 She thinks I look “unusual” tonight.
 Where did that come from?
 Maggie never said anything like that before.
-I wonder of Georgette and Patrice’s exes told them they looked “unusual”?
+I wonder if Georgette and Patrice’s exes told them they looked “unusual?”

 Why would she want me to move my clothes into the spare bedroom?
-Does she want me to move with them?
-This sounds horribly like one of those scary stories I’ve read online by Vickie Tern.
+Does she want me to move, with them?
+This sounds horribly like one of those scary stories I’ve read online.
 Does Maggie have a secret boyfriend she wants to bring home?
 I shuddered.

 She didn’t seem at all surprised when I explained my situation.